-- New employees will receive a briefing on the Policy as part of their induction. - Copy is available on the Fund's intranet site which can be accessed by all staff and is also available on the Fund's public website. - Dedicated mandatory training module on the Fund's online training system. - The requirements of the policy are communicated regularly throughout the year to ensure they remain front of mind.
+- New employees will receive a briefing on the Policy as part of their induction. - Copy is available on the Fund's Workplace intranet site which can be accessed by all staff and is also available on the Fund's public website. - Dedicated mandatory training module on the Fund's online training system. - The requirements of the policy are communicated regularly throughout the year to ensure they remain front of mind.

-9. Whistleblowing
+10. Whistleblowing

-If a Director, Committee Member or an employee has knowledge that leads them to the belief that a conflict of interest exists that may not have been disclosed, they should deal with this through discussion with either the Chief Risk & Governance Officer, their Manager, or through the Fund's whistleblower procedures.
+If a Director, Committee Member or an employee has knowledge that leads them to the belief that a conflict of interest exists that may not have been disclosed, they should deal with this through discussion with either the Chief Risk & Governance Officer, in the case of an employee their Manager, or through the Fund's Whistleblower Policy.
 The Trustee will ensure that any person who acts in accordance with this procedure is not victimised notwithstanding any conditions of that person's employment or contract.

-10. Monitoring and review
+11. Monitoring and review